-Thank you for visiting the state of Washington’s careers site which is hosted by the Department of Personnel and reviewing our Privacy Notice.
-The Department of Personnel's policy is to respect and protect the privacy of our users.
+Thank you for visiting the state of Washington's careers site which is hosted by the Department of Enterprise Services and reviewing our Privacy Notice.
+The Department of Enterprise Services' policy is to respect and protect the privacy of our users.
 This policy statement tells you how we collect information from you and how we use it.
 This notice covers the following topics:

 Information Collected If You Only Browse This Site

-We automatically collect some information from all visitors to our web site to help us understand how people are using our services.
-This information is gathered as part of our web site logs and is used to continually improve the value of the materials available on our site.
-Our web site logs are not personally identifiable, and we do not attempt to track the individuals that browse the Department of Personnel web site.
-If you do nothing during your visit to the Department of Personnel web site but browse, read pages, or download information, we automatically collect and store the following information about your visit:
+We automatically collect some information from all visitors to our website to help us understand how people are using our services.
+This information is gathered as part of our website logs and is used to continually improve the value of the materials available on our site.
+Our website logs are not personally identifiable, and we do not attempt to track the individuals that browse the Department of Enterprise Services website.
+If you do nothing during your visit to the website but browse, read pages, or download information, we automatically collect and store the following information about your visit:

 Generally, we delete this information after one year.